Richard R. Murray: Early years and education

-Background
+Career

 Richard Murray is an inventor of school operating models and a developer of school facilities.
 Murray's most notable work was the invention of the school model upon which Cristo Rey Jesuit High School of Chicago is based.
 Cristo Rey is an urban, college preparatory school for low-income students that features an internship program in which students work one day per week in professional, entry-level positions in Chicago’s central business district.
 Many media have featured the school including the television news program 60 Minutes, national publication Newsweek, and a book about the school’s development.
 Nearly 40 other schools in the United States have been based on this model and more are in formation, also known as the Equity School model.
 Many of these schools are affiliated with the Cristo Rey Network which promotes and supports replication of the model.

 He also is known for creating the public-private operating model in 2005 used by Wartburg College and Waverly, Iowa, for the wellness center there, known as “the W,” one of the largest NCAA Division III centers in the country.
 In 2007 Murray invented another high school operating model for The Neighborhood Academy in Pittsburgh, Pennsylvania, providing that college preparatory high school for low-income students with the means to develop a new campus.

 More recently, working with a K-8 school serving one of Detroit's lowest income communities, in 2022 his firm completed transforming the school and its 12-acre campus into "an academic and athletic showpiece."
 An award-winning short documentary about the Detroit project was released in late 2023, "Natural Light: Transforming a School on East Eight Mile.

 In 2020, he also created the plans and financing strategy for a new construction K-8 public school in an underserved community in Illinois, which the school district unanimously approved in 2022.
 Nonlinear Project Funding allowed both the Detroit and Illinois school projects to be developed without using tax referendums, or raising taxes, or relying on fundraising.

 Internationally, Murray has been applying his Nonlinear Funding to support access to higher education in Africa by means of his funding mechanism involving a recent U.S. excise tax.